 Sales of a substantial number of shares of Common Stock, or the perception that such sales could occur, could adversely affect prevailing market prices of the Common Stock.
-In connection with the Company's initial formation and public offering and certain subsequent acquisitions, as of the date hereof, approximately 4.2 million Units have been issued to various holders, including certain officers and directors of the Company.
+In connection with the Company's initial formation and public offering and certain subsequent acquisitions, as of September 30, 1996, approximately 4.4 million Units had been issued to various holders other than to the Company, including certain officers and directors of the Company.
 In connection with the issuance of Units, each holder thereof agreed not to sell or otherwise dispose of such Units or shares of Common Stock received upon exchange of such Units for a period of one year.
 At the conclusion of such period, any shares of Common Stock issued upon exchange of Units may be sold in the public markets upon registration or available exemptions from registration.
 No prediction can be made about the effect that future sales of Common Stock will have on the market price of shares.
-At May 31, 1996, the one-year lock-up period with respect to 3.4 million Units had expired.
+At September 30, 1996, the one-year lock-up period with respect to 3.6 million Units had expired.